 Sleep Labs

 Respiratory therapists who work in sleep labs provide care for patients with sleep-related breathing disorders, such as sleep apnea.
-This includes performing polysomnography, which is a comprehensive sleep study used for the assessment and diagnosis of sleep disorders.

 Home Health